Chapter 8. SQL-Invoked Routines

 For procedures, the different versions must have different parameter counts.
 When the procedure is called, the parameter count determines which version is called.

 For functions, the different versions can have the same or different parameter counts.
 When the parameter count of two versions of a function is the same, the type of parameters must be different.
-The best matching version of the function is called, according to both the parameter count and parameter types.
+When the function is called, the best matching version of the function is used, according to both the parameter count and parameter types.
+The return type of different versions of a function can be the same or different.

 Two versions of an overloaded function are given below.
 One version accepts TIMESTAMP while the other accepts TIME arguments.